-I believe we need to keep the Indonesian Government engaged in a period during which the risk of increasingly inward looking policies is very high.
-Moreover, we want to move our trade dialogue from a defensive (trade irritants) stance to a more constructive one.
+We definitely need to keep the Indonesian Government engaged in a period during which the risk of increasingly inward looking policies is very high.
+Moreover, in line with the outcome of the March meeting of the WGTI we want to move our trade dialogue from a defensive (trade irritants) one to a more constructive one.
 The Vision Group will serve as a confidence building exercise and, if correctly steered, its recommendations will contribute to the objective of bringing the Indonesian Government to a meaningful trade negotiation.

-Attached you will find the Draft Terms of Reference of the Vision Group that we are discussing with the Indonesian side.
-During the meeting in Da Nang, the Commissioner and Minister Pangestu could task their services to start the joint work on this basis and deliver the recommendations to them in one year time.
-The first substantive meeting of the Group would then take place at the end of November in Jakarta with the process ending in May 2011 with a public conference.
+Attached you will find the Draft Term of Reference of the Vision Group that we are discussing with the Indonesian side.
+If you agree, and subject to the political blessing of the Commissioner who will be meeting Minister Pangestu end of August, we could launch this exercise formally at the end of September and have a first substantive meeting of the Group end of November in Jakarta.